bglindner/SourceApp/README.md

 Python implementation of the Unix-based environmental monitoring tool.

 # Description
-SourceApp is a bioinformatic workflow designed to partition fecal signal amongst multiple competing sources in short read metagenomes collected from impaired waterways.
+SourceApp is a bioinformatic workflow designed to apportion fecal signal amongst multiple competing sources in short read metagenomes collected from impaired waterways.
 SourceApp was developed for use on Unix or Unix-like operating systems and its implementation in Python has the same requirement.